 Red Seal Gasfitter — Class B Practice Exam

-Question: 1 / 20
+1 / 20

-The quality of the gas source
+The height of the gas vent above the roof

 Next Question